Liu Shaoziyang

-Liu Shaoziyang (刘邵子洋 (刘邵子洋, Liú Shàozǐyáng); born 11 December 2003) is a Chinese professional footballer who plays as a goalkeeper for 2.
-Liga club Grazer AK, on loan from Bayern Munich II.
+Liu Shaoziyang (刘邵子洋 (刘邵子洋, Liú Shàozǐyáng); born 11 December 2003) is a Chinese professional footballer who plays as a goalkeeper for MLS Next Pro club Los Angeles FC 2.
+He is a former youth international for China.

 Club career

 Early career

-Born in Wenzhou, Zhejiang, but moving to Wuhan as a child, Liu initially started his career as an outfield player, but switched to play in goal when a coach at his primary school noted his tall height and potential ability as a goalkeeper.
+Born in Wenzhou, Zhejiang but moved to Wuhan as a child, Liu started his career as an outfield player.
+He switched to play in goal when a coach at his primary school noted his height and potential ability as a goalkeeper.
 Against his mother's wishes, Liu started training as a goalkeeper with his coach before the main school training every day.
-When his mother did eventually see him play in goal, and produce some good saves, she told the coach that she supported Liu playing as a goalkeeper.
+When his mother did eventually see him play in goal and produce some good saves, she told the coach that she supported Liu playing as a goalkeeper.

-In 2014, Liu joined the youth team of Wuhan Three Towns, before moving to Spain to study and improve his footballing ability.
+In 2014, Liu joined the youth team of Wuhan Three Towns before moving to Spain to study and improve his footballing ability.

-Move to Europe

 Bayern Munich

 In January 2021, Liu began training with German giants Bayern Munich.
 He would regularly return to the Bavarian club for further training throughout the year, and in December it was announced that a professional contract had been signed.
 In signing for Bayern Munich, Liu became their first ever Chinese player.
+He was registered with the reserve team.